alexanderrachmann/chuck01/README.md

 # orchestra

-orchestra is a chuck-based group of musician, improvising over a small beat.
+orchestra is a chuck-based group of musician, improvising over a simple beat.

 see and listen to it as a fun little programming exercise.